ASKurz/recoding-Hayes-2018/Chapter_02.md

 ```

     ##     lower     upper
-    ## 0.3870297 0.4910951
+    ## 0.3889853 0.4920029
     ## attr(,"credMass")
     ## [1] 0.95

 Finally, because Bayesians aren't bound to the NHST paradigm, we aren’t bound to 95% intervals, either.
-For example, in both his [excellent text](http://xcelab.net/rm/statistical-rethinking/) and as a default in its accompanying [rethinking package](https://github.com/rmcelreath/rethinking) Richard McElreath often uses 89% intervals.
+For example, in both his [excellent text](http://xcelab.net/rm/statistical-rethinking/) and as a default in its accompanying [rethinking package](https://github.com/rmcelreath/rethinking), Richard McElreath often uses 89% intervals.
 Alternatively, Andrew Gelman has publically advocated for [50% intervals](http://andrewgelman.com/2016/11/05/why-i-prefer-50-to-95-intervals/).
+The most important thing is to express the uncertainty in the posterior in a clearly-specified way.
 If you'd like, say, 80% intervals in your model summary, you can insert a `prob` argument into either `print()` or `summary()`.

 ``` r
 print(fit3, prob = .8)